Rourugin/Fomi-AI-assistant/README.md

 - [ ] **Phase 2: The Brain** (Llama integration, Chat Loop)
 - [ ] **Phase 3: The Body** (Connecting AI to Plugins)
 - [ ] **Phase 4: The Face** (Modern UI implementation)

 ---

+## 🤝 Contributing

+We welcome contributions from the community!
+Since Fomi is in the architectural phase, we appreciate:

+1.  **Discussions**: Join the [Issues](https://github.com/Rourugin/Fomi-AI-assistant/issues) to discuss architecture and plugin API design.
+2.  **Code**: If you want to fix a bug or optimize the Rust core, please fork the repository and create a Pull Request.
+3.  **Ideas**: Have an idea for a plugin?
+Open a "Feature Request" issue.

+**Development Setup:**
+1. Ensure you have `Rust`, `Node.js`, and `C++ Build Tools` (CMake, Clang) installed.
+2. Clone repo: `git clone https://github.com/Rourugin/Fomi-AI-assistant`
+3. Run: `npm install && cargo tauri dev`

+---